asteroid-team/asteroid/egs/demask/README.md

 ## Challenges we ran into

-- In our first approach, we wanted to use the Compare dataset (classification with unpaired data), and use style transfer to perform enhancement but the amount of data was too small and the differences between mask vs. no-mask too subtle.
+- In our first approach, we wanted to use the MASC dataset from the Compare challenge (classification with unpaired data, [see here](http://www.compare.openaudio.eu/data/), and use style transfer to perform enhancement but the amount of data was too small and the differences between mask vs. no-mask too subtle.
+We suspect that surgical masks don't affect speech as much as self-made coths masks do.

-When we got the impulse responses (IRs) from ([Corey et al. 2020](https://arxiv.org/abs/2008.04521)), none of our first ideas worked because the filters contained the IR of the microphone and the room, and the phase was noisy.
+- When we got the impulse responses (IRs) from ([Corey et al. 2020](https://arxiv.org/abs/2008.04521)), none of our first ideas worked because the filters contained the IR of the microphone and the room, and the phase was noisy.
 We then resorted to design ad-hoc FIR filters which directly approximate the frequency response of the masks in ([Corey et al. 2020](https://arxiv.org/abs/2008.04521))).